-SENIOR SOFTWARE DEVELOPER (.NET DEVELOPER) - IT-Online
+Senior Software Developer (.NET Developer) - IT-Online

-The Senior Software Developer (SSD) oversees the development of functional applications within the company LINK environment, and will be hands on in coding, code reviewing, debugging and other related activities in maintaining and enhancing the company LINK offering.
+The Senior Software Developer (SSD) oversees the development of functional applications within the B1 LINK environment, and will be hands on in coding, code reviewing, debugging and other related activities in maintaining and enhancing the B1 LINK offering.

 DUTIES & RESPONSIBILITIES

-– Provide input were requested in relation to the appointment of additional internal development resources, and promote knowledge sharing, effective teamwork, and growth.
+- Provide input where requested in relation to the appointment of additional internal development resources, and promote knowledge sharing, effective teamwork, and growth;

 QUALIFICATIONS & EXPERIENCE